theRealAph/ScopeLocals/README.md

 transaction ID or some `File` instances.
 However, `X` provides no way to pass a reference through their code into your callback.
 Set a thread-local variable, then invoke `X`, then carefully `remove()` the thread-local variable.
-This usage isn't ideal for thread locals because it's not at all
-re-entrant: if `X` is recursively called via your callback, it'll overwrite your already-set thread-local variable.
+This usage isn't ideal for thread locals because it's not at all re-entrant: if `X` is recursively called via your callback, it'll overwrite your already-set thread-local variable.
-Thread locals are, more or less, thread-confined global variables.

 ### Thread locals and recursion